nopnop2002/esp8266_ethernet/UdpBroadcastSend/README.md

 # UDP Broadcast Send
-Receiver using python.
-Using Limited broadcast address.
+This project uses Limited broadcast address by default.
 Limited broadcast addresses can't cross routers.

-__Note on using directed broadcast address__
 If you use a directed broadcast address, Uncomment this line.
 Directed broadcast addresses can cross routers.
 ```